Isaac Mulindwa: Political career

 In 1955, he was one of the founders of the Uganda Freedom Movement (UFM) with Augustine Kamya, Mary Nkata, and Godfrey Binaisa.
 UFM was at the forefront of organizing the boycott of Asian businesses and establishments, to protest discrimination and racism practiced by whites and Asians against Africans.

 Personal life

-In 1962, Mulindwa married Safina Nnaku and together, they produced six children.
+In 1962, Mulindwa married Safina Nnaku and together they have six children.